Miners weigh on European shares, Anglo American hits record low

 Shares in Anglo American sank nearly 9 percent after the miner announced restructuring steps, including plans to consolidate into three business units from six, sell more assets and suspend dividends for the second half of this year.

-China's trade performance remained weak in November, casting doubt on hopes that its economy would level off in the fourth quarter and spelling more pain for its major trading partners.
+China's trade performance remained weak in November, casting doubt on hopes that the world's second-largest economy would level off in the fourth quarter and spelling more pain for its major trading partners.

 "It is increasingly become clear that the world's second largest economy is still far off from turning the corner despite countless measures like several rate cuts etc," Markus Huber, senior analyst at Peregrine & Black, said.